 Here are some excellent user reviews for Kubernetes from TrustRadius:

-In summary, here are the key takeaways to from this guide and container-based systems (a.k.a, the TL;DR version):
+In summary, here are the key takeaways to from this guide (a.k.a, the TL;DR version):

 Containerization is a strategy that creates a virtual runtime environment without needing to replicate an OS instance.
 This provides a lighter-weight, more efficient, and higher-performance method for running multiple independent microservices on the same server.
-Containerized microservices allow you to build a modular, microservices-based application architecture.
-Compared to a traditional monolithic architecture, a microservices-based architecture is faster, easier, and more cost-efficient to operate, manage, upgrade, change, and scale.
+Containerized microservices allow you to build modular, container-based systems and/or microservices-based application architectures.
+Compared to traditional monolithic architectures, container-based systems consisting of independently running microservices are faster, easier, and more cost-efficient to operate, manage, upgrade, change, and scale.

 Kubernetes is an open-source container orchestration platform that allows you to manage complex and large-scale container-based systems made up of thousands (even hundreds of thousands) of containers hosted on different OS kernels.
 Kubernetes allows developers to automate deployment, scaling, replication, load-balancing, and available resources across a massive network of containers (and groups of containers) running on many different servers.